FB

 Standards For Trailer Wire Colors

-Interestingly, the 2 standard are electrically the same, but differ only by insulation colors.
-(Don’t ask me why, I personally think it is ridiculous to be confusing without a reason.)
+Interestingly, the 2 wiring standard are electrically the same, but differ only by wire insulation colors.
+(Don’t ask me why, I personally think it is ridiculous to make it confusing without a reason.)

-Anyway, here are the 2 standards, so just make sure both your vehicle and your trailer use one of these standards.
-If so, even if they are not both the same standard, they will work.
+Anyway, now you know, there are the 2 standards, but they both connect just the same.
+So, just make sure the wires of your vehicle and trailer are one of these standards, then even if they are not both the same colors, they will work.

 Why Are There 2 Trailer Plug Wiring Standards?

-That is a really good question for which we do not have a good answer.
+That is a really good question for which we do not have an answer.

 Trailer Wire Colors 4-Pin ConnectorThe SAE J2863 is the overwhelming standard for trailer wire colors with a 4-Pin flat connector.
 The 5-Pin flat connector is similar, and still follows the SAE standard.
 Read more in the Trailer Wiring Diagram article.

-The SAE J2863 also applies to the 7-Pin Blade connector by adding some wires.
-Functions by color are the same as the 4-pin and 5-pin, then more are added.
+The SAE J2863 also applies to the 7-Pin Blade connector – with more wires.
+Functions by color are the same as the 4-pin and 5-pin, then more functions are added.
+This makes perfect sense.

 In contrast, the RV Standard is different, and applies only to the 7-Pin Blade connector.
 (RV Wiring Plug as it is often called.)